gokcehan/lf/LUA_DEV.md

   Variant:

-  - `action`, a function to run when key map is triggered. corresponding value is table containing options for this directory.
-All values in option table, is string, and allow keys are option names allowed by `setlocal` command.
+  - `action`, a function to run when key map is triggered.
+- `local_option`, each key in this registry table is a directory paths, corresponding value is table containing options for this directory.
+All values in option table are string, and allowed keys are option names allowed by `setlocal` command.
+- `misc`, is a message table, provide some extension to lf.

+  Entry type: `function`, `table`

+  Message variant provided by each message may vary depending on how lf use them, but all of them has a `action` variant as main message action.

+  Currently supported messages are:

+  - `shell`, takes shell command and argument list, and makes an `exec.Cmd` from them.
 - `option`, is a table of string keys and string values.
 Keys are lf option names, and its value will be set to corresponding lf option.
 - `previewer`, is a message table, adds new preview action.